 We often prefer looking at outside views from a smaller place where we feel protected.
 So it’s a good idea to also create a cosy refuge, like a green snug for quiet time.
 We had a snug in an office I worked in.
 It was a great place to come up with new creative ideas.
 In our home, we’ve brought the outside in using wooden floors that match the stone slabs outside.
 Wide bi-fold doors and four Velux windows let in lots of natural light.
 You can opt for artwork that depicts or alludes to nature, tactile materials and natural colours to further the connection and create a positive environment.

-Turn to my page biophilic design to find out more about the history and fascinating benefits of these natural interiors!
+Turn to the page biophilic design to find out more about the history and fascinating benefits of these natural interiors!